martijntakken/Azure-Sentinel/Playbooks/ZScaler/Authentication/readme.md

 ## Post-Deployment instructions
 ### a.
 Authorize connections
-Once the deployment is completed, you will need to authorize each connection.
-There are connection for Azure KeyVault and Azure Sentinel.
-For each connection complete the following steps:
+Once the deployment is completed, you will need to authorize the Azure Sentinel connection.Please complete the following steps:
  1. Click edit API connection
  1. Fill in the necessary information
  1. Click Authorize
  1. Sign in
  1. Click Save

-### b.
-Configurations in Azure Sentinel
-For Azure Sentinel some additional configuration is needed:
-1. Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entities.
-1. Configure automation rule(s) to trigger the playbooks.

 <a name="references"></a>